January 3rd, 2017

 It's probably enough to introduce this blog with the author's own slogan: "Give 'em hell."
 Katie has an undeniable iron will.
 Her blog entries tackle the physical and emotional challenges of fighting cancer sans all sugar coating and she steels herself into a fight-mode attitude that inspires anyone who reads it.

-: inspirational quotes and stories about finding the silver lining.
+Best for: inspirational quotes and stories about finding the silver lining.

 Young Adult Cancer Survivorship by Steve Pake